Our Faculty and Staff

 (Ages 12 to 15 year olds in Grades 7th and 8th)

-Glen Seelenbrandt Glen teaches the math and science curriculum in the middle school.
-He joined Quest this year and brings over 10 years of experience teaching math, science, and technology to the middle school.
-He has taught at both independent day and boarding schools, including Moses Brown in Providence, R.I. , Eaglebrook School in Deerfield, Mass., and Indian Mountain School in Lakeville, Conn.
+Glen Seelenbrandt Glen teaches the math and science curriculum in the middle school and is the technology director.
+He brings over 10 years of experience teaching math, science, and technology to the middle school.
+He has taught at both independent day and boarding schools, including Moses Brown in Providence, R.I., Eaglebrook School in Deerfield, Mass., and Indian Mountain School in Lakeville, Conn.
 Glen has worked in publishing as a web designer and is an experienced professional photographer.
-He earned his BA from the University of Vermont and has completed master’s degree work at Columbia University’s Teachers College.
+He earned his BA from the University of Vermont and his EdM in math education from Lesley University.
 Glen has also completed the National Outdoor Leadership Program in Palmer, Alaska.

 Cristin Cali Cristin comes to Quest from her current position as the Site Coordinator of the YMCA of the greater Providence area.
 Here, she trained and developed staff along with developing state-standard curriculum.
 Prior to working with the “Y”, Cristin was an AmeriCorps National Teaching Fellow.
 With AmeriCorps, she taught a group of 20 seventh grade students where she exceeded goals of students maintaining or improving grades under her guidance.
 Cristin has a Bachelor or Arts from University of Massachusetts, Amherst in English, Music and Business.
 Cristin’s leadership abilities, coupled with her education experience and background, make her a perfect fit and compliment for our Middle School program.